-According to a family lawyer from Southfield, probate is a court process that is required when a person dies with certain types of assets.
+Probate is a court process that is required when a person dies with certain types of assets.
 For example, if the deceased owned a home in their own name (not jointly owned with another person), then it is usually necessary to open a probate estate.
 An executor represented by a lawyer can usually complete the probate process within 8-14 months.
 The lawyer must locate every asset of the person who died and every debt that they owed.
 Once they establish to the court that the debts have been paid, they assist in paying bequests that were written in the will.

 Where is the will?

 Illinois law requires the person who is in possession of the original will to file it with the court within 30 days.
 One of the first questions that families face is finding the will.
 Sometimes it is in a safe deposit box at a bank.
 If you do not have access to that box, there is a legal process for obtaining access.
 Some attorneys agree to hold the original will for their clients.
 If you find a copy of a will, consider calling the attorney listed in the document to see if they have the original.
 If you cannot find a will after a thorough search, it is possible that the deceased never prepared a will.

 What if somebody dies without a will?